genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/readmore-article.md

         // Defines screen close button configurations:
         closeUIConfig = CloseUIConfig(...)

-        // Deprecation - will be removed on version 4.6.0, replaced by setContentPadding
+        // Deprecation - will be removed on version 4.6.0, replace with setContentPadding
         // Adjust article content top, bottom marigns verticalMargin = x to y // Pair of top, bottom margin values, in pixels